Internal Communications (IC) used to be thought of as just ‘sending out stuff’.

 But these days, organizations realize the true value this business function brings, from staff retention to increased performance.

 Here are five areas to focus on for best practice internal communications:

 Developing a simple plan of where you are now and where you want to be is the foundation for best practice IC.

 Start by determining what needs to be said, when and how.

 First, include all the ‘known communications’ – such as financial results, big picture messages, plus general operational and regulatory updates into a one-year plan.

-Then slot in your training awareness comms – such as compliance, health and safety, cyber security topics and others.
+Then slot in your training awareness communications – such as compliance, health and safety, cyber security topics and others.
 These usually require a multi-channel, multi-touch drip strategy over a defined period of time.

-Culture-related content has also become a comms priority.
+Culture-related content has also become a communication priority.
 In your plan, recognize this is a ‘slow-burn’, and calls for a variety of formats and approaches to successfully build an organizational culture.

-Reach out to other departments to see if they have any comms requirements (such as IT for software upgrades; marketing for new product launches, etc.).
+Reach out to other departments to see if they have any communication requirements (such as IT for software upgrades; marketing for new product launches, etc.).